Centipede (video game): Sequels and remakes

 Centipede was followed by Millipede in 1982.

 In 1992, Atari Games developed a prototype of an arcade game called Arcade Classics for their 20th anniversary, which includes Missile Command 2 and Super Centipede with co-op 2-player mode.

-A 3D fantasy role-playing game based on the original game was being developed by Dark Science for the Atari Jaguar CD under the working title Centipede 2000.
+A 3D fantasy role-playing game based on the original game was being developed by Dark Science for the Jaguar CD under the working title Centipede 2000.
 The source code of the project no longer exists and the only remaining proof of its existence is a short video clip from the developer.

+In 1997, Centipede X was in development for the Nintendo 64, alongside Joust X and Robotron X by Midway Games, but it was not released.

-In 1998, after acquiring the intellectual property of Atari from then-owner JT Storage, Hasbro Interactive released a new version of the game for Microsoft Windows, PlayStation, Dreamcast, and Mac OS.
+In 1998, after acquiring the intellectual property of Atari from then-owner JT Storage, Hasbro Interactive released a new version of the game for Windows, PlayStation, Dreamcast, and Mac.
 It is very different from the original: 3D graphics, free movement around the map, and a campaign which can be played in single-player or multiplayer mode.

 In 2011, Atari, SA released Centipede: Infestation for Nintendo 3DS and Wii.

+In 2019, ICE created a remaster of Centipede as Centipede Chaos for arcades.

 In 2020, GameTaco released Centipede: Cash Blast for iOS.

-A revamped version of the game, titled Centipede: Recharged, was released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Google Stadia, and Atari VCS with exclusive content in September 2021.
+A revamped version of the game, Centipede: Recharged, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Google Stadia, and Atari VCS in September 2021 as part of the Atari Recharged series.